yezero/sandstorm/docs/using/security-practices.md

 passwords, which greatly reduces the damage possible if an application's database is compromised.

-More generally, Sandstorm aims to ensure that applications never store sensitive secrets at all.
+More generally, Thurly aims to ensure that applications never store sensitive secrets at all.
 For example, we plan to implement an outgoing OAuth proxy such that applications do not directly engage in OAuth requests but rather request the platform do so on their